GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Yet, the authors conclude that _active audition_ would benefit from additional research effort.
 The #acr("BINAAHR") project was a French-Japanese collaboration on robotic auditory perception.
 It allowed for several publications on active audition (see Markovic et al. @markovic_active_2013 and Portello et al. @portello_active_2012, for example).
-In @gala_realtime_2019, Gala et al. derive a mathematical model for predicting both the #acr("DoA") and distance to a single static sound source solely from the #acr("ITD").
+In @gala_realtime_2019, Gala et al. derive a mathematical model for predicting both the #doa and distance to a single static sound source solely from the #acr("ITD").
 They achieve this by using a robotic head that can rotate.
 It can thus leverage the recorded #acr("ITD") at different angular positions.
 Adavanne et al. @adavanne_localization_2019 handle multiple sound sources' localization, detection, and tracking.